 Now that you know that you want your maximum keyword price to be in the $3 range, it’s time to determine some keywords.

 Head over to the Google keyword planner and start searching.

 If you were looking to buy bricks online, what would you enter into the Google search bar?

 Type in exactly that.

-For Google just choose Google, exclude the network (these are sites that show banners etc.).
-Hit get ideas.
+For Google, only choose Google and exclude the network (these are sites that show banners etc.).
+Hit ‘Get ideas.’

-Once you go to the keyword ideas tab, you’ll see the monthly search volume for your keywords in that region, plus the average CPC for them.
+Once you go to the keyword ideas tab, you’ll see the monthly search volume for your keywords in that region, plus the average CPC for each one.